UBC-MDS/dsci-522-group14/doc/wine_quality_prediction_report.md

 The data set was produced by P. Cortez, A. Cerdeira, F. Almeida, T.
 Matos and J. Reis.
 Modeling wine preferences by data mining from physicochemical properties.
 In Decision Support Systems, Elsevier, 47(4):547-553, 2009.
-It was sourced from Dua, D. and Graff, C. (2019).
+It was sourced from (Dua and Graff 2017) Dua, D. and Graff, C. (2019).
+UCI Machine Learning Repository
-UCI Machine Learning Repository \[<http://archive.ics.uci.edu/ml>\].
+\[<http://archive.ics.uci.edu/ml>\].
 Irvine, CA: University of California, School of Information and Computer Science.

-All machine learning processing and analysis was done using Sci-kit Learn (Pedregosa et al. (2011)).
-Tables and figures in this report were created with the help of the Knitr (Xie (2014)) package.
-File paths were managed using the Here (Müller (2020)) package.
+All machine learning processing and analysis was done using Sci-kit Learn (Pedregosa et al. 2011), python (Van Rossum and Drake 2009), R(R Core Team 2020).
+Tables and figures in this report were created with the help of the Knitr (Xie 2014), kableExtra (Zhu 2020), docopt(de Jonge 2018), pandas (team 2020) package.
+File paths were managed using the Here (Müller 2020) package.

 ## Data Summary